Are you thinking about building your own home? If you have the skills necessary to pull off such a monumental task, congratulations!

 Contractor’s License Requirements

 If you’ve asked the question “Do I need a contractor license to build my own home?” check with your state to make sure you’re doing things properly.
-Some states may require you to show proof of construction experience while others may require you to pass business competence exams before you can get a contractor’s license.
+While you may be able to get a contractor license without experience, some states may require you to show proof of construction experience.
+Others may require you to pass business competence exams before you can get a contractor’s license.

 With licenses such as a contractor’s license or an owner-builder license, you’ll have peace of mind that you’ve done everything necessary to construct homes for reselling or that you are following the regulations required to build your own home legally.